Treatment of Relapsed Childhood ALL

 Current Clinical Trials

-Prognostic Factors in Recurrent Childhood ALL
+Prognostic Factors After First Relapse of Childhood ALL

 - Patient characteristics (e.g., age and peripheral blast count at time of relapse).